-Configuring a Peer Relationship
+Configuring a peer

-You must connect Cloudera Manager with the peer and later test the connectivity.
+Before you replicate data from source cluster to destination cluster, you must connect the Cloudera Manager with the peer and then test the connectivity.

-If your cluster uses SAML Authentication, see before configuring a peer.
+If your cluster uses SAML Authentication, see Configuring peers with SAML authentication on page 11 before configuring a peer.

-1. From Cloudera Manager, select Replication Peers in the left navigation bar.
-If there are no existing peers, you will see only an Add Peer button in addition to a short message.
-If peers already exist, they display in the Peers list.
+1. From Cloudera Manager, select Replication Peers .
+If there are no existing peers, a Add Peer button appears along with a short message.
+If peers already exist, they appear in the Peers list.

-- 2. Click Add Peer. - 3.
+- Click Add Peer. - 3.
 In the Add Peer dialog box, provide a name, the peer URL (including the port) of the Cloudera Manager Server source for the data to be replicated, and the login credentials for that server.